 Hot honey halloumi flatbreads

-Let’s be real, I’ll take any excuse to whack a bit of halloumi into a meal, and hot honey halloumi flatbreads are no exception.
-I’m not saying it’s life-changing… but I’m also not not saying that.
 This is the kind of lunch that genuinely transforms your day.
 You know that work task you’ve been avoiding for literally months?
 Finally done it.
 That meeting that should’ve been an email?
-You’re suddenly contributing like you own the company.
+You’re suddenly actively contributing.
 Rush-hour commute from hell?
 Shania Twain on blast and loving life.
 This flatbread has that effect.
 Pure contentment.
 Productivity.
 Inner peace.
 Cheese-based euphoria.

-It’s giving… lunchtime luxe
+It’s giving lunchtime luxe

-Now yes, I’ve banged on about the cheese (and rightly so, it’s golden, squeaky, spicy, and drenched in spicy honey), but let’s not skip over the real unsung hero of this dish — the salad.
-It’s fresh, zesty, and absolutely packed with flavour.
-Think peppery rocket, cool cucumber, crisp radish, pomegranate jewels, herby mint and coriander, and of course, a hefty dollop of Greek yoghurt spiked with garlic.
-Basically, it’s giving freshness, it’s giving crunch, it’s giving “I actually enjoyed a salad.”
+Now yes, I’ve banged on about the cheese (and rightly so because it’s golden, squeaky, spicy, and drenched in spicy honey), but let’s not skip over the lovely salad.
+It’s fresh, zesty and packed with flavour.
+Think peppery rocket, cool cucumber, crisp radish, pomegranate jewels, herby mint and coriander and a dollop of Greek yoghurt spiked with garlic.
+I sometimes complain about salads, because they feel a bit meh, but this isn’t that.

-Midweek meal magic
+Or…midweek meal magic

 Can I add some more protein?